Skip to main content

 The amount of vacation indemnity is calculated based on the gross wages earned during the reference year (4% or 6%).

-Less than 1 year 1 day per full month of uninterrupted service, not exceeding 2 weeks 4% of gross wages
+Less than one year1 day per full month of uninterrupted service (maximum of 2 weeks)4% of gross wages

-1 year to less than 3 years 2 consecutive weeks 4% of gross wages
+1 year to 3 years2 consecutive weeks4% of gross wages

 Examples of how vacation indemnity is calculated